-The Planning Board finds the application in conformance with the environmental regulations of Sections 27-6802, 27-6803, 27-6805, j.
-Section 27-6900.
-Multifamily, Townhouse, and Three-Family Form and Design Standards

-27-6808, and 27-6809, within Section 27-6800, Environmental Protection and Noise Control, of the Zoning Ordinance.
+Staff find the application in conformance with the environmental regulations of Sections 27-6802, 27-6803, 27-6805, 27-6808, and 27-6809, within Section 27-6800, Environmental Protection and Noise Control, of the Zoning Ordinance.
 US 301 (Robert Crain Highway) generates noise that impacts the site.
 Noise mitigation strategies have been incorporated into the DET and the application is in compliance with Section 27-6810 of the Zoning Ordinance.
 Noise mitigation is further detailed in Finding B.

-Based on the level of design information currently available and the limits of disturbance shown on the TCP2, the REF on the subject property have been preserved and/or restored, to the fullest extent possible.
-Additional PMA impacts, compared to the approved PPS, are included with this application, detailed in the Environmental Planning Section referral and summarized in Finding III.A(1)(3).
+Based on the level of design information currently available, and the limits of disturbance shown on the TCP2, the REF on the subject property have been preserved and/or restored to the fullest extent possible.
+Additional PMA impacts, compared to the approved PPS, are proposed with this application, detailed in the Environmental Planning Section referral, and summarized in Finding III.A(1)(3).